SaadBazaz/antiPixel/README.md

 -     TextToASM

 - Sometimes the arrays may be terminated by an extra comma so remove that before running the arrays.
-- Further, the program has NOT been tested on images larger than 25x25 PIXELS.
-You can use other sizes, but avoid using bigger pictures.
+- avoid using pictures bigger than 500x500 pixels.
+It won't crash in any situation, but it would be slow to render and you'd probably get worried.
 - The program has not been tested with images generated from different programs, like GIMP or Photoshop.
 In those cases, you would have to look up the HEADER SIZE and change it in the Advanced Configurations